zdrive/aws-iot-button-php/README.md

   -- PHP Web page should report the click type and date/time
   -- View click data in database table `t_iotbuttontracker`
   -- A fail here could be due to IoT button setup.
 Look at "Invocation count" in the function's Monitoring tab to verify

-## Requirements
+## REQUIREMENTS
 1. Amazon AWS Account
 The heart of this system is Amazon Web services.
-There you can register your IoT button, and upload the Python code that responds to a button click.
+There you can register your IoT button, and upload the Python code that responds to a button click
-  -- This demo can not be performed without an AWS account.
+  -- This demo can not be performed without an AWS account
-  -- If you need to set up an AWS account, then be advised that the process includes account verification by Amazon, so it takes time to complete the set up.
+  -- If you need to set up an AWS account, then be advised that the process includes account verification by Amazon, so it takes time to complete the set up
   -- URL: https://aws.amazon.com/

 2. AWS IoT Button (or simulator)
 This is the physical device that will initiate the request.
-Before you can do anything with it, you'll need to register it in your AWS account, set it up with your WiFi and download security keys from your AWS account, then upload the keys to your button.
+Before you can do anything with it, you'll need to register it in your AWS account, set it up with your WiFi and download security keys from your AWS account, then upload the keys to your button
-  -- If you have a button, and you've already set it up and installed the security keys, then you don't need to do it again.
+  -- If you have a button, and you've already set it up and installed the security keys, then you don't need to do it again
   -- If you have a button, but you have not set it up, then stop here and go do that.
 See "Getting Started with AWS IoT" at https://docs.aws.amazon.com/iot/latest/developerguide/iot-gs.html
   -- If you *do not* have a button, there are ways to simulate one.
 But you've got a button, don't you?
 Otherwise you probably wouldn't be looking at this code!

 3. Website that supports PHP and MySQL (any web server O/S)
   -- NOTICE: The script polls every three seconds, so it can cause a spike in your web stats (i.e., an extra 20 pages per minute while the page is open).
 For testing, run this at a site where stats are not important.

-## Detailed Instructions
+## DETAILED INSTRUCTIONS
 How to compile and use

 ### Setup PHP / MySQL Website

-1. Make an empty MySQL database that you can access from your PHP site, and a user that can read and write to the database.
+1. Make an empty MySQL database that you can access from your PHP site, and a user with read/write access to the database.
 Save the following info for later:
   -- MySQL server host
   -- User Login
   -- User Password